Kate Field: John Brown

 Inspired by Thoreau, Field spent a month camping in the Adirondacks in 1869.
 She turned her experiences into a lecture, "Out in the Woods" or "Among the Adirondacks," which she delivered dozens of times between 1869 and 1871 (published in 1870 as "In and Out of the Woods").

 She ended the lecture with a description of finding, in remote North Elba, New York, the farm that had been abolitionist John Brown's, and a plea for its preservation.
-In 1870, after a fundraising campaign, she purchased the farm; as a direct result of her efforts the farm is now (2021) the John Brown Farm State Historic Site.
+In 1870, after a fundraising campaign, she purchased the farm; as a direct result of her efforts the farm is now the John Brown Farm State Historic Site.
+She also attempted to purchase the nearby summit of Mount Marcy in 1870, but its owners refused a deal.
 In addition, she was responsible for the rescue of John Brown's Fort, abandoned in Chicago after the 1893 Colombian Exposition, and got it moved back to Harpers Ferry, West Virginia.

 She worked toward creation of forest parks both in the Adirondacks and Yosemite.